TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 Two of the contests above remain in the ballot cache and can still be randomly included in some other anonymized ballot check.
 They will be merged to master by the VTP server at some point, either randomly during the voting or once the voting ceases at the polling location.

 Running the above demo does not modify the VoteTrackerPlus repo and does not push any changes in the VTP-mock-election.US.nn repository back to the upstream GitHub repositories.
-This is because by design the VTP scanner and server app repo pairs have the git origin pointing to the local bare repositories found in the local-remote-server folder in the demo.nn directory.
+This is because by design the VTP scanner and server app repo pairs have the git origin pointing to the local bare repositories found in the tabulation-server folder in the demo.nn directory.

-At any time and in any repository cloned from the local-remote-server VTP-mock-election.US.nn.git repository (that is not running something else) one can run inspect the current tally by:
+At any time and in any repository cloned from the tabulation-server VTP-mock-election.US.nn.git repository (that is not running something else) one can run inspect the current tally by:

 ```bash
 $ tally-contests